What Is Land Depreciation?

 The value of land can change over a period of time.

 - As per the above example, the land was worth $1 million in 2015.
 If there are developments in the location which are beneficial for the value of the area, the value of this piece of land will go up to $1.5 million in 2018.

 - On the other hand, if the same piece is agricultural land, and if there are natural calamities in the location due to which agriculture is unfavorable in the future, then its value goes down considerably.
 However, this loss in value cannot be termed as depreciation, one because it is unpredictable, second because it depends on an external force.

 - On the other hand, if the land needs improvements for such other assets, the cost of such improvements can also qualify for land depreciation.
-For example, If the land serves as a dumping ground currently, and a developer wishes to construct a building over this land, there will be rubbish removal charges to the developer.
-This can be a lot of expense for him, and so he may opt for depreciating this expense over a period of time.
-This may be a capital improvement for the building going to be constructed, and so can be amortized over a period of time.
+For example, Suppose the land currently serves as a dumping ground, and a developer wishes to construct a building over this land.
+In that case, there will be rubbish removal charges to the developer.
+It can be a lot of expense for him, and so he may opt for depreciating this expense over some time.
+It may be aCapital improvement is a kind of capital expenditure mainly in the company's assets (which includes building repairs or production machines or something similar), which increases the life of that asset and results in economic benefits to the company. capital improvementCapital ImprovementCapital improvement is a kind of capital expenditure mainly in the company's assets (which includes building repairs or production machines or something similar), which increases the life of that asset and results in economic benefits to the company. for the building to be constructed and so can be amortized over time.

 Hence, the land per se does not affect depreciation, although the value of such land grows manifold after the building is constructed.